The Most Beautiful Heidelberg Old Town and Stunning Castle Views You’ll Love

 Riverside Refreshments and Local Brews

-Vetter’s Alt Heidelberger Brauhaus Located near the Old Bridge Heidelberg, Vetter’s Alt Heidelberger Brauhaus is a local institution.
-It is known for Vetter 33, once recognized as one of the world’s strongest beers.
-However, if you prefer something lighter, order a Radler.
-This refreshing mix of beer and lemonade feels perfect on a warm afternoon.
+Located near the Karl Theodor Bridge, Vetter’s Alt Heidelberger Brauhaus is a longtime local institution.
+The brewery is known for its powerful Vetter 33, once recognized as one of the world’s strongest beers.
+However, if you prefer something lighter, order a Radler, a refreshing mix of beer and lemonade that feels perfect on a warm afternoon.

 Hearty “Beach-Side” Fare

 While coastal beach food is often light, Germany’s river culture leans hearty and shareable.
 After time on the water, many travelers crave something warm and filling.
-As a result, Heidelberg’s riverside menus feel satisfying and social.
+As a result, riverside menus here feel satisfying and social.

 Flammkuchen Flammkuchen is often described as “German pizza.”
 However, it is thinner and crispier than traditional pizza.
 The flatbread is topped with crème fraîche, onions, and bacon.
 Because it is sliced into small pieces, it works well as a riverside snack to share with friends.